Doppelgänger: An American Spy in World War Two France

 Paris—June 20, 1940

-“Arschloch.”
-Now that’s a switch, Walter thought, with a bemused raise of his eyebrows.
-People usually wait to get to know me a bit before calling me an asshole.
+Arschloch.
+Now that’s a switch, Walter thought.
+People usually wait to get to know me a bit before calling me an “asshole.”

 “Lächerlich.
-Dieser Depp weiß nicht wie man isst,” the first one added, clumsily pantomiming an American switching his fork from his left to his right hand to eat the meat he had just cut.
+Dieser Depp weiß nicht mal wie man isst,” the first one continued, clumsily pantomiming an American switching his fork from his left to his right hand to eat the meat he had just cut.